emanuellima1/notes/Languages/rust.md

 - `print!`: same as format! but the text is printed to the console (io::stdout).
 - `println!`: same as print! but a newline is appended.
 - `eprint!`: same as format! but the text is printed to the standard error (io::stderr).
-- `eprintln!`: same as eprint!but a newline is appended.
+- `eprintln!`: same as eprint! but a newline is appended.

 Ways to print to stdout: